LivePersonInc/knowledge-center-archive/pages/documents/Release Notes/May/Week-of-May-6th.md

 Currently, the secure form link includes a domain owned by LivePerson.
 Consumers might not trust a domain that is different than the brand they are communicating with and therefore might avoid using it.
 Using a vanity URL solution, the secure forms links will be sent with the brand domain/certificate instead of a LivePerson domain.

-In order to enable Vanity URL for secure forms for connectors, brands need to follow the standard LiveEngage process of vanity URL enablement, in this case for LE CDN (leCdnDomain).
-For brands that already have Vanity URL enabled for their website, this will take effect automatically on the secure form, no additional configuration is needed.
+In order to enable vanity URL for secure forms for connectors, brands need to follow the standard LiveEngage process of vanity URL enablement, in this case for LE CDN (leCdnDomain).
+For brands that already have vanity URL enabled for their website, this will take effect automatically on the secure form, no additional configuration is needed.

-**To enable/disable vanity url please speak to your LivePerson account team.**
+**To enable/disable vanity URL please speak to your LivePerson account team.**